tianzhuwei/raycast-unblock/README.md

 > You should set `AI.default` to `openai` in the `config.toml` file, and set `AI.OpenAI.baseUrl` to the address of the `copilot-gpt4-service` service.

 </details>

+## Groq Web

+### Usage

+-  Open https://groq.com/ and log in.
+Open the Network tab in the console.
+Refresh the page.
+-  Locate the `https://web.stytch.com/sdk/v1/sessions/authenticate` request in the Network tab.
+Look for the `Authorization` header in the request.
+-  Copy the value of the `Authorization` header, which will be in the format `Basic xxx`.
+-  In your configuration file, set `ai.groq.refreshToken` to the copied value (a placeholder value is already provided in the example configuration).

 ### Shortcut Translator